jsoma/n8n-nodes-opik/README.md

 1. Install the package following the [community nodes installation guide](https://docs.n8n.io/integrations/community-nodes/installation/).
 2. Add your **Opik API** credentials.
 3. Drop the **Opik** node into a workflow and choose the resource/operation you need.
-Each operation surfaces the most common request parameters (JSON inputs, metadata, tags, token counts, etc.).
+Trace and span inputs/metadata can be entered as key/value pairs or raw JSON, whichever is easier, and optional fields live under the “Options” section to keep the main form tidy.
 4. Chain multiple operations together when you want full observability (Start Trace → Log Spans → Check Guardrails → Log Feedback → End Trace).

 Every operation returns the raw Opik API response so you can inspect IDs, metadata, or guardrail violations in downstream nodes.